 The emissions of source category 1.B.2.b.ii consist of emissions related to production.
 Since 1998, the Federal Association of the Natural gas, Oil and Geothermal Energy Industries (BVEG) has determined the emissions from production and published the relevant data in its statistical report.

-Table 1: produced quantities of natural gas, in [Billion m3]
+Table 1: Produced quantities of natural gas, in [Billion m3]

-Table 2: produced quantities of natural gas, in [Billion m3]
+Table 2: Emission factor for NMVOC emissions from Natural gas production, in [kg/ 1000 m3]